 The Winter Solstice

-The winter solstice occurs in 2007 on Friday, December 21, at 10:08pm PST; 06:08 UT 12/22, when the Sun enters the sign of Capricorn.
+The winter solstice occurs in 2018 on Friday, December 21, at 2:23pm PST (22:23 UT), when the Sun enters the sign of Capricorn.
 This is considered the shortest day of the year for those north of the equator.
 It's the time when the Sun appears at its southernmost point in its path around the sky.
 At this time the Sun has the least amount of distance to travel from horizon to horizon, hence the shorter the day.
+Compare the distance traveled by winter Sun in the image below to the distance traveled by the summer Sun in this image.

 Solstice means "Sun stands still".
 The Sun's path stops shifting far south in the winter and stands still readying itself to move northward (vice versa in summer).